openstack/releases/doc/source/stein/schedule.rst

 ------------------------------
 The electorate has time to ask candidates questions about their platforms and debate topics before polling begins.
-Please see the `Election site`_ for specific timing imformation.
+Please see the `Election site`_ for specific timing information.

 .. _s-tc-polling:

 TC Election Polling Begins
 --------------------------
 Election polling week for open seats on the TC.
-Please see the `Election site`_ for specific timing imformation.
+Please see the `Election site`_ for specific timing information.

 PTL Elections